Nojahhh/ComfyUI_GLM4_Wrapper/README.md

 The nodes containes an "unload_model" option which frees up VRAM space and makes it suitable for workflows that requires larger VRAM space, like FLUX.1-dev and CogVideoX-5b(-I2V).

-The prompt enhancer is based on this example from THUDM [convert_demo.py](https://github.com/THUDM/CogVideo/blob/main/inference/convert_demo.py).
+The prompt enhancer is initially based on this example from THUDM [convert_demo.py](https://github.com/THUDM/CogVideo/blob/main/inference/convert_demo.py) but has been further developed over time.
-Thier demo is only for usage through OpenAI API and I wanted to build something local.
+Their demo is only for usage through OpenAI API and I wanted to build something local.

 Hope you will enjoy your enhanced prompts and inference capabilities of these models.
 They are great!